Heinrich Stuhlfauth

 Heinrich Stuhlfauth (11 January 1896 – 12 September 1966) was a German goalkeeper.
 He was part of Germany's team at the 1928 Summer Olympics.

-Playing career
+Career

 From 1916 to 1933 he played in 606 games for 1.
 FC Nürnberg, then a dominating team in German football, winning five national championships (1920, 1921, 1924, 1925, 1927).
 Between 1918 and 1922 Nuremberg did not lose in 104 association games, with a goal difference of 480:47.

-He also gained 21 international caps, captaining the German national side in six appearances.
+He also gained 21 international caps, captaining the Germany national side in six appearances.
 He surpassed the record of Eugen Kipp (19 games) for the most appearances for the national team.
 His last international cap was a 0–2 loss against Italy in Frankfurt in 1930.

 Stuhlfauth was considered one of the best goalkeepers of his time, along with legendary Spanish keeper Ricardo Zamora.
 He was known for being one of the first "playing" goalkeepers, actively participating in the game.
 In games he always wore a grey sweater and a flat cap.